Loading...

 How to consume indian paneer cheese, oats without glucose spikes

-Add a small amount of healthy fats like avocado, nuts, or seeds.
-These fats can help stabilize blood sugar levels.
+Add a source of healthy fats, such as avocado, nuts, or seeds, to your meal.
+These fats can slow down digestion and absorption, helping to stabilize blood sugar levels.

 Choose Steel-Cut Oats